python/cpython/Doc/library/dbm.rst

    returned by :func:`~dbm.open`.

 .. versionchanged:: 3.8
-   Deleting a key from a read-only database raises database module specific error instead of :exc:`KeyError`.
+   Deleting a key from a read-only database raises a database module specific exception instead of :exc:`KeyError`.

 The following example records some hostnames and a corresponding title,  and